 Kyle’s practice centers on the defense of personal injury and property damage claims.
-He has successfully defended matters involving first- and third-party automobile matters, product liability, premises liability, and construction site liability.
+He has successfully defended first- and third-party automobile, product liability, premises liability, and construction site liability matters.
+Kyle has successfully tried cases to verdict in Macomb, Oakland, and Wayne Counties.

 Michigan State University College of Law (J.D.
 2012)